strazzere/android-unpacker/native-unpacker/README.md

  - LIAPP (prerelease demo)
  - Qihoo Android Packers

+This _should_ work on ARM and x86 devices.
+Please note that ptrace can and often is disabled or messed up on newer SELinux devices.
+You should either use a device/emulator which does not have SELinux enabled or disable it prior to ruinning this.

 **Compiling:**

 The only prerequisite for the unpacker to build is to have the Android NDK [installed](https://developer.android.com/ndk/guides/setup.html#install).